Registered retirement savings plan

-A registered retirement savings plan (RRSP) (régime enregistré d'épargne-retraite, REER), or retirement savings plan (RSP), is a Canadian financial account intended to provide retirement income, but accessible at any time.
+A registered retirement savings plan (RRSP) (régime enregistré d'épargne-retraite, REER), or retirement savings plan (RSP), is a Canadian financial account intended to provide retirement income, while remaining accessible at any time.
 RRSPs reduce taxes compared to normally taxed accounts.
 They were introduced in 1957 to promote savings by employees and self-employed people.

 They must comply with a variety of restrictions stipulated in the Income Tax Act.
 Qualified investments include savings accounts, guaranteed investment certificates (GICs), bonds, mortgage loans, mutual funds, income trusts, common and preferred shares listed on a designated stock exchange, exchange-traded funds, call and put options listed on a designated stock exchange, foreign currency, and labour-sponsored funds.
 Short call contracts covered by long stock ("covered calls") are eligible, however, cash secured puts (short put contracts covered by cash) are not eligible.
 Rules determine the maximum contributions, the timing of contributions, the assets allowed, and the eventual conversion to a registered retirement income fund (RRIF), or an annuity, or the withdrawal of all funds within the RRSP, at age 71.

 Taxation

 Contributions to RRSPs are deductible from income, reducing income tax payable for the year in which the contributions are claimed.
 The holder of the RRSP (the "annuitant") can defer the deduction due to the contribution to a later year.

 Taxable income of qualified investments of the trust is not taxed, as set out in section 146(4) of the Income Tax Act.

 If the RRSP earns business income, the business income is subject to taxation on the basis of the business income less the amount of business income arising from the sale of qualified investments.
 The effect of this rule, set out in section 146(4)(b)(i) and (ii) of the Income Tax Act, is that business income on qualified investments, earned within an RRSP, is subject to zero tax while the income remains within the RRSP.
 This means that business income, for example, due to day trading within the RRSP, is not taxed, so long as the business income is due entirely to the sale of qualified investments.
-This is an important tax carve-out unique among registered accounts to the RRSP and the Registered Retirement Income Fund (RRIF), as, for example, in the case of the Tax Free Savings Account (TFSA), business income is taxable as personal income earned by the TFSA holder.
+This treatment differs from that of most other registered accounts to the RRSP and the Registered Retirement Income Fund (RRIF), as, for example, in the case of the Tax Free Savings Account (TFSA), business income is taxable as personal income earned by the TFSA holder.

 All withdrawals except for withdrawals due to participation in the Home Buyers' Plan and the Lifelong Learning Plan are taxed as income when they are withdrawn.
 This is the same tax treatment provided to Registered Pension Plans established by employers.
 Preliminary tax may be withheld at withdrawal.

 RRSP accounts can be set up with either one or two associated individuals: